-Welcome bees into your garden with the right choice of flowers, John Stoa advises.
+Welcome bees into your garden with the right choice of flowers, John Stoa advises on World Bee Day.

 Bees play a crucial role in the production of our food and flower crops.
-Some crops and most trees are wind pollinated, but most of our food crops and flowering plants need ample bees and other flying insects to pollinate them.
+Most of our food crops and flowering plants need ample bees and other flying insects to pollinate them.

 Bees have been in the news a lot in recent years as the numbers of some species are in serious decline, but there are a number of ways you can help!